henrylawson/henrylawson.net/website/_posts/2015-09-11-book-review-switch.markdown

 logically thinking mind, the elephant our internal _do-what-I-feel_ like subconscious mind.

-The metaphor plays well with itself as it is easy to imagine our logical mind dealing with our sometimes sporadic and uncontrollable subconscious wanting to do things on a whim or how they were always done.
+The metaphor plays well with itself, a person atop a large animal.
+It is easy to imagine our logical mind (the rider) dealing with our sometimes sporadic and uncontrollable subconscious wanting to do things on a whim or how they were always done (the elephant).

 <!--more-->